Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 Does brow lift change facial expression?

 When performed with the proper technique, the surgery improves facial expression without eliminating it.
 Partial weakening of the depressor muscles softens excessive wrinkles but preserves the ability for natural expression.
-You will still be able to furrow your brow, raise your eyebrows, and express emotions normally — just in a softer and more harmonious way.
+You will still be able to furrow your brow, raise your eyebrows, and express emotions normally — just in a softer and more natural way.

 What is the cost of brow lift?